sameer-shelavale/multi-captcha/README.md

 Different types of CAPTCHA in one package.
 Sometimes we just need to avoid spambots and want to keep the forms user-friendly and sometimes we need complete protection even if becomes a bit complex for users.

-This class currently supports following types of CAPTCHA
+This package currently supports following types of CAPTCHA

 1. Gif - Gif animated captcha.
 Very hard on bots.
 2. Image Code - User has to type some or all part of code displayed in the image.